Chinese room: System reply

+Virtual mind reply

 Marvin Minsky suggested a version of the system reply known as the "virtual mind reply".
 The term "virtual" is used in computer science to describe an object that appears to exist "in" a computer (or computer network) only because software makes it appear to exist.
 The objects "inside" computers (including files, folders, and so on) are all "virtual", except for the computer's electronic components.
-Similarly, Minsky argues, a computer may contain a "mind" that is virtual in the same sense as virtual machines, virtual communities and virtual reality.
+Similarly, Minsky proposes that a computer may contain a "mind" that is virtual in the same sense as virtual machines, virtual communities and virtual reality.

 To clarify the distinction between the simple systems reply given above and virtual mind reply, David Cole notes that two simulations could be running on one system at the same time: one speaking Chinese and one speaking Korean.
 While there is only one system, there can be multiple "virtual minds," thus the "system" cannot be the "mind".

-Searle responds that such a mind is, at best, a simulation, and writes: "No one supposes that computer simulations of a five-alarm fire will burn the neighborhood down or that a computer simulation of a rainstorm will leave us all drenched."
+Searle responds that such a mind is at best a simulation, and writes: "No one supposes that computer simulations of a five-alarm fire will burn the neighborhood down or that a computer simulation of a rainstorm will leave us all drenched."
 Nicholas Fearn responds that, for some things, simulation is as good as the real thing.
 "When we call up the pocket calculator function on a desktop computer, the image of a pocket calculator appears on the screen.
-We don't complain that 'it isn't really a calculator', because the physical attributes of the device do not matter."
-The question is, is the human mind like the pocket calculator, essentially composed of information?
-Or is the mind like the rainstorm, something other than a computer, and not realizable in full by a computer simulation?
+We don't complain that it isn't really a calculator, because the physical attributes of the device do not matter."
+The question is, is the human mind like the pocket calculator, essentially composed of information, where a perfect simulation of the thing just is the thing?
+Or is the mind like the rainstorm, a thing in the world that is more than just its simulation, and not realizable in full by a computer simulation?
 For decades, this question of simulation has led AI researchers and philosophers to consider whether the term "synthetic intelligence" is more appropriate than the common description of such intelligences as "artificial."